Deck Refinishing

 If you have an older composite deck that has faded over the years, it can be brought back to life with a Level 3 stain.
 There are some Level 3 stains that will adhere to the composite decking material.
 With a vast color selection, you can get the beautiful appearance of your deck back!

-Before and after view of a deck being refinished in a solid body stain
+Before and after view of a deck being refinished in a solid body stain.
+Decks by Schmillen in Colorado Springs.

 12 – These homeowners decided to refinish their Redwood deck using solid-body stains.
 The railing and benches are done in a contrasting color to the decking.